IBM-Bluemix-Docs/mass-data-migration/device-overview.md

 {{site.data.keyword.mdms_full}} provides a portable, pre-configured storage device that is shipped to your location for easy migration of your data.
 {: shortdesc}

+Use this page to learn about network configuration options for your {{site.data.keyword.mdms_short}} device.

 ## Device models
 {: #device-models}